-Some children in Cook County School District will meet the criteria for homelessness.
-These children are children that have experienced long term instability of housing that is not regular.
-IF you feel your child falls into this category please contact your local school or the District’s Pupil Personnel Office.
+Some children in the Cook County School District will meet the criteria for homelessness.
+These children are children who have experienced long-term instability in housing that is not regular.
+If you feel your child falls into this category, please contact your local school or the district’s Pupil Personnel Office.

-In compliance with the Illinois State Board of Education (ISBE), instruction of child sexual abuse information and prevention (Erin’s Law) is covered in grades Pre-K to 8.
+In compliance with the Illinois State Board of Education (ISBE), instruction on child sexual abuse information and prevention (Erin’s Law) is covered in grades Pre-K to 8.
 More information can be found at http://www.erinslawillinois.org/.
-Due to the sensitive nature of the topic each grade uses appropriate materials in order for students to best comprehend the subject matter.
+Due to the sensitive nature of the topic, each grade uses appropriate materials in order for students to best comprehend the subject matter.

-In accordance to Illinois State Board of Education (ISBE) code, if you object to this topic being taught to your son or daughter you must submit written objection to your child’s principal by September 10 to exempt your child from the lesson(s) covered in this topic.
+In accordance with the Illinois State Board of Education's (ISBE) code, if you object to this topic being taught to your son or daughter, you must submit a written objection to your child’s principal by September 10 to exempt your child from the lesson(s) covered in this topic.

 In order to meet the requirements of this law, Cook County School District 130 provides lessons to all teachers and staff on signs of suicide.

-The Cook County School District 130 Discipline Policy is reviewed yearly.
+The Cook County School District 130 Discipline Policy is reviewed annually.
 A copy of the discipline policy can be found in the District Parent-Student Handbook.